jezzsantos/saastack/docs/design-principles/0180-billing-integration.md

 When a new `Subscription` is created (for an `Organization`), it automatically assigns the "creator" of the organization to the "buyer" of the subscription.

 As a "buyer" of the subscription, they have full payment authority, and they are responsible for paying any charges for the subscription (e.g. setup fees and/or monthly/annual subscription fees).
 Charging will happen on a frequency defined by the subscription plan and any other terms of service.
-But there will not be any `PaymentMethod` at this point in time to charge.
+But there will not be any payment method at this point in time to charge.

 In order to be charged, the "buyer" will have needed to register a valid `PaymentMethod` for the subscription, that can be used to charge when that time comes.

-> By default, the `SimpleBillingProvider` will never require any charges, and therefore never requires a valid `PaymentMethod`
+> By default, the `SimpleBillingProvider` will never require any charges and therefore, never requires a valid `PaymentMethod`

 Once there are charges, there are generally restrictions on feature access associated with the "tier" of the subscription (e.g., "Basic" versus "Premium").